preethaudhayakumar/Marketing-Optimization/README.md

 mutual funds based on their profile and financial behavior.

 Task Breakdown
-1. 2.
-Create Analytical Datasets: Prepare both train and test datasets using the provided data.
+1.Create Analytical Datasets: Prepare both train and test datasets using the provided data.
-Develop Propensity Models: Build three models to estimate the likelihood of purchase
+2.Develop Propensity Models: Build three models to estimate the likelihood of purchase
 for:
-3. a.
+- a.
 Consumer Loan
-b.
+- b.
 Credit Card
-c.
+- c.
 Mutual Fund
-Optimize Targeting Strategy: Select clients to target with marketing offers to maximize revenue, adhering to the constraints.
-Clearly document your approach.
+3.Optimize Targeting Strategy: Select clients to target with marketing offers to maximize revenue, adhering to the constraints.